northbridge-sys/en-lsl-framework/README.md

 ## Introduction

+**Xi is under active and ongoing development; many functions have not been fully tested.
+Do not use this framework in your projects until this message is removed!
+It is considered experimental and highly unstable!**

 A framework for the [Linden Scripting Language](https://wiki.secondlife.com/wiki/LSL_Portal) in [Second Life](https://secondlife.com/).

 LSL is the native scripting language used to control Second Life objects.
 Certain third-party viewers incorporate an [LSL preprocessor](https://wiki.firestormviewer.org/fs_preprocessor) that provides C-style preprocessor macros via the built-in script editor.
 The Xi LSL Framework leverages the `#include` and `#define` macros, along with the built-in script optimizer, to make dozens of helper functions available to LSL scripts.